ChokZB/ChokZB/README.md

 - **Interests:** Data pipelines, automation, data modelling (learning phase)

 ## 📂 Projects
-A few repositories are available on this profile — feel free to explore them to see recent work and practice projects.
+A few repositories are available on this profile.
+Feel free to explore them to see recent work and practice projects.

 ## 🎯 Current Direction
 - Learning modern data engineering tools and platforms